Skip to content

 On both paths the seat is priced per user per month and billed annually — but usage isn't included.
 Every token your team consumes in chat, Claude Code, or Cowork is billed separately at standard API rates on top of the seat cost, so total anthropic enterprise spend scales with real usage rather than sitting at a flat number.
 To keep that predictable, admins can set spend limits at both the organization and individual-user level.
 If it's really one heavy user rather than an org, Claude Max is the cheaper way to buy pure usage without the seat and governance overhead.

-Claude Enterprise security and compliance posture
+Security and compliance posture

 ControlClaude Enterprise posture